SpiceJet suspends operations in Sikkim | Business

 The airline, which started operations from the table-top airport in 2018, currently operates daily direct flights to Delhi and Kolkata.

-Officials said the service withdrawal will not just inconvenience locals, who avail flight services as and when available, besides adversely affecting the tourism industry in the land-locked state.
+Officials said the service withdrawal will inconvenience locals, who avail flight services as and when available, besides adversely affecting the tourism industry in the land-locked state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)